 Teachers are not the only ones who appreciate their paraprofessionals.
 Often, parents are deeply impacted by the quality of care their children receive from paraprofessionals.

 Heidi Crum of Denver, Colorado shares a parent’s perspective.
 Her son, Cal, has cerebral palsy and needs a one-on-one assistant.
 Her son has that and more in Erin.
 Erin has been working with Cal for the past two years.
 Heidi explains that she’s an outstanding para.
 She works to create a lot of independence for him.
-He makes progress, and may flatten out for a while, then grows again.
+He makes progress and may flatten out for a while, then grows again.
 This concerned mom understands the struggles paraprofessionals face.
-She notes that paras have to know when to push and and when not to, in order to promote self-sufficiency in their students.
+She notes that paras have to know when to push and when not to, in order to promote self-sufficiency in their students.
 This is not always black and white and is a continual dilemma for the paraprofessional.
 Heidi appreciates that Erin is willing to discuss Cal’s progress calmly and professionally.
 She works as a team with the teachers and makes sure that other paras work with Cal so he’s not dependent on her.
 She truly takes ownership of her work.

 Heidi believes strongly that it is very important for teachers and paraprofessionals to be a team.
 From a parent’s point of view, the paraprofessional becomes the frontline person.
 She explains, “She’s the one primarily interacting with, and developing, my child as a learner.
 There is so much interaction between the child and para.
 It impacts how the child views himself and his abilities.”
 It’s very important for the teachers and paras to work together for the benefit of the child.

 I remember Jay Gratton from teaching high school.
 Jay would walk into my class and his smile would light up the room.
 Jay learned differently.
 I recently heard Jay speak at the retirement party of an amazing human being, a paraprofessional, Kathy Wicker, who meant so incredibly much to many, but also to Jay and I. Jay shared these words from the podium, “I am a special education teacher at Merrimack High School.
 Not only am I an alumnus of Londonderry High School and their Special Ed.
 Department, but I was also lucky enough to work at LHS for 3 years as a para.
 I have never been around someone who gives more of them self than Mrs. Wicker.
 Her tremendous dedication to her family, colleagues, friends, and students is inspiring.
-For me, Mrs. Wicker took a student who doubted his every ability and who wanted nothing to do with school and turned him into a 4 year honor student in one quarter.
+For me, Mrs. Wicker took a student who doubted his every ability and who wanted nothing to do with school and turned him into a 4-year honor student in one quarter.
 Mrs. Wicker was an angel that never left my side in high school and never let me fall.
 When I would stumble she would always be there to help me up.
 It is very simple; I loved this woman and still do very, very much.”
 Jay spoke these words directly to Kathy, “The main reason I went into education is because of you, Mrs. Wicker.
-I can’t even imagine were I would be right now without you being involved in my life.
+I can’t even imagine where I would be right now without you being involved in my life.
 If I can make just half the impact on one student that you made on me, then I will have been a success.
 If I can make just one student feel as special and as important as you made me feel, then I will have been a success.
-At school I am constantly asking myself what you would do in a given situation and that is the reason your compassion, heart, enthusiasm and love for helping others will always have a place in New Hampshire schools.”
+At school I am constantly asking myself what you would do in a given situation and that is the reason your compassion, heart, enthusiasm, and love for helping others will always have a place in New Hampshire schools.”

 What Jay doesn’t know is that Kathy was also a formative role model for me.
 Kathy taught me the importance of appreciating my colleagues.
 She always knew when someone needed a pat on the back, a hug, or a Snickers bar.
 I learned to be a better colleague from her.